List of World War II British naval radar: ASV II

-The first successful Air to Surface Vessel radar (ASV), from early 1940.
+The first successful air-to-surface-vessel (ASV) radar, from early 1940.
 ASV II was a re-packaged ASV I but otherwise similar.
 ASV II radar allowed Fleet Air Arm (FAA) Swordfish from the carriers Victorious and Ark Royal to locate and attack the German battleship Bismarck in May 1941.

 ASV III

 The first successful airborne microwave radar.
 Used on FAA Swordfish and Barracuda aircraft, and many RAF Coastal Command aircraft.
 High-resolution centimetric radar could detect even small objects, such as the periscope or snorkel of a submerged submarine, making it a highly efficient tool for Anti-submarine warfare (ASW).
 The Mk XI was a further development exclusively for the FAA.